Add Kubernetes Cluster

 Before starting, make sure that you local context is the one you’de like to add to Codefresh.

 Switch to the desired context before continue

 In the instructions above, we’re reffering for a service account named ‘default’ in regards to the certificate and token.
-You can provide any service account configurations you may have on any namespace, the minimal permissions requirement is that it’ll be able to get all namespaces in your cluster.
+You can provide any service account configurations you may have on any namespace, as long as it has the correct permissions.
 The cluster actions you’ll be limited to in Codefresh are based on the Kubernetes service account permissions you set in Kubernetes RBAC.

 Once the cluster been added successfully you can go to the